zuchka/grafana-box/README.md

 * clone this repo and move into the project's root directory
 * export the path to a public ssh key as `GRAFANA_BOX_SSH`
     * `export GRAFANA_BOX_SSH=~/.ssh/your-public-ssh-key.pub`
-* Build a `grafana-box`, choosing one value from each of the following columns:
+    * for ease of use, consider adding this variable to your shell's `.*_profile`
+* Build a `grafana-box`.
+At a minimum, you must include the `-d` and `-w` flags, each with an argument:

 ```
 ./grafana-box -d <DISTRO> -w <WORKFLOW>
 ```

+Here is a list of acceptable arguments.
+All other flags are optional:

 |DISTRO (-d)|WORKFLOW (-w)|CPU (-a) (optional) (no args) (default=Intel)|NODE (-n)  (optional) (devenv only)|DATA (TK)  (optional) (devenv only)|
 |---|---|---|---|---|
 |`ubuntu-2004-lts `  |`package` (build from native package manager)  |`-a` (no args) = AMD   |use any valid `nvm` pattern. browse list here   |   |